Anna Madgigine Jai Kingsley: Marriage to Zephaniah Kingsley

-The traditional story of the next chapter of Anta's life is that she was transported through the infamous middle passage to Havana, Cuba.
+The traditional story of the next chapter of her life is that she was transported through the infamous middle passage to Havana, Cuba.
 There, as he himself testified, she was purchased, newly arrived (bozal), by planter and slave merchant Zephaniah Kingsley.
 He married her in "a foreign land", presumably Cuba, "celebrated and solemnized by her native African custom."

 Schafer, who supports this version, suggests that Anta was sent to Gorée Island, a slave embarcation point from the West African coast to the Americas.
 She was transported to Havana, Cuba; the name of the ship she was aboard is unknown.
 When Africans arrived in the Western Hemisphere to be sold into slavery, slave traders generally did not record their given names, but only their age, sex, and sometimes ethnicity, which were most important to buyers.

 In September or October 1806, Anta was displayed for sale and bought by Zephaniah Kingsley, a slave trader, merchant, and resident of Spanish Florida, who was 43, while Anta was 13.
 While Kingsley said later that they were married in a traditional, non-Christian ceremony, no further information, much less documentation, on this marriage has emerged.

 In contrast, according to Kathleen Wu, writing in 2009, Kingsley sought a wife in Africa, and his story of his having bought her in Cuba was false, intended to strengthen her credentials as free.
 According to her, Kingsley needed to establish that she had been enslaved, for his manumission to be valid.

 Whether he purchased and married Anta in Africa or Havana, she shared Kingsley's cabin on the ship transporting slaves from Gorée to Havana.
 By the time Kingsley and Anta reached Florida, she was pregnant with their first son, George.